lackhand/princess/tools/countersClocks.md

 vs an omnipresent 4-clock "the room catches fire"...);
-there might be a couple of adventure-scale clocks ("assassin finds us", "guards go to red alert", "ship leaves", "murderer escapes", "rocks fall"), or longer-term session clocks ("stars align", "enemy finds next victim", "new tower built", "")
+there might be a couple of adventure-scale clocks ("assassin finds us", "guards go to red alert", "ship leaves", "murderer escapes", "rocks fall"), or longer-term session clocks ("stars align", "enemy finds next victim", "new tower built", "").

+Some clocks might tick forward easily (knock down a building or someone dies, and **trouble** will immediately go up) but only tick backwards more rarely (**trouble** can only be erased with **downtime duty**).
+Downtime project clocks can only be ticked with downtime actions (or with the outcome of an adventure).
+Others might swing back and forth equally easily (a tug-of-war) or only logically go in one direction (water filling a deathtrap).
+Have fun with it!

 ### Costs